 13. The Committee is expected to submit an Annual Report to the Commission, which will include:

-14. The Committee will have a maximum of 8 members.
+14. The Committee will have a maximum of eight members.

-14a.
-One member will have relevant consumer experience and will provide a consumer perspective and be well networked to consumer groups.
+14.a.
+One member will have relevant lived experience / consumer experience and will provide a consumer perspective and be well networked to consumer groups.

-14b.
-The other 7 members will have expertise that includes the following:
+14.b.
+The other seven members will have expertise that includes the following:

 15. The Committee is expected to self-determine its operations, with the advice of the Secretariat and within budget.